 E-Biking Going To The Sun Road in Glacier National Park

 E-Bike Rentals For Glacier National Park: In our opinion, Going To The Sun Road (GTTSR) in Glacier National Park is the most beautiful bike ride you can do in the lower 48 states.
 It is an incredibly beautiful ride that you will never forget.
-We have had people literally tell us that riding GTTSR was the ‘best day of their life’.
+We have had people tell us that riding GTTSR was the “best day of their life.”
 We get it too!

 Hiker/ Biker Season

 Early in the year, we have a very special season called ‘Hiker/Biker Season’.
 This normally begins sometime in mid-April and runs through July 1st-ish.
 During this season, biking and e-biking (with class 1 & 2 e-bikes) are allowed on Going to the Sun Road.
-You start the ride from wherever the gate is closed- at either Lake McDonald Lodge or the Avalanche area.
-Then you ride the road all the way up to where they are snow plowing or often all the way to Logan’s Pass.
+You start the ride from wherever the gate is closed - at either Lake McDonald Lodge or the Avalanche area.
+Then you ride the road up to where they are snow plowing or often to Logan’s Pass.
 The park service will have the turnaround point clearly marked.
-Whether you make it to Logan’s Pass or turn around before the pass, the ride is well worth it!
+Whether you make it to Logan Pass or turn around before the pass, the ride is well worth it!

 This Ride is Special

-Being on Going to the Sun Road without cars is so special- it really makes the place feel different.
+Being on Going to the Sun Road without cars is so special - it really makes the place feel different.
 But one of the most special things about this ride is the opportunity to see wild animals in their habitat.
-We had friends last year who saw deer, moose, mountain goats, big horn sheep and bears all in one ride.
-I don’t know too many places on earth can provide this kind of scenery and opportunities to see such amazing animals all in one ride.
+We had friends last year who saw deer, moose, mountain goats, big horn sheep, and bears all in one ride.
+There aren’t too many places on earth that can provide this kind of scenery and opportunities to see such amazing animals all in one ride.

 Renting E-Bikes For GTTSR